Sugarloaf Mountain Marquette Michigan

-When out of town I always make a point to ask a few locals: “What is a nature or landscape destination in your county that many people miss when exploring in your county, but they really shouldn’t?”
+When out of town I always make a point to ask a few locals: “What nature or landscape destination in your county is a must-see location that many people miss when exploring in your county?”
 I’m extremely happy that I asked the guy at the front desk of our motel because it took him two seconds to name two places.
 This is one of the destinations.

 Where is Sugarloaf Mountain Located?

 The drive is an extremely short drive from downtown Marquette, Michigan on county road 550.

 |Notes:||Approximately a 20-minute moderate hike.
 Stairways & platforms along the trail.|

 |Address:||Six miles north of downtown Marquette, MI on CR 550|

 The trailhead has a parking lot that is well marked off of County Road 550.
 We had no issues finding a parking spot in the early morning hours of our hike.
 Although, mid-morning when we returned, the lot was full.

 Much of the inner trail is cover by exposed rock outcrops that have plants and moss covering them and growing in and around the fragments of rock that have broken off from the main outcrops.

 There are well carved out dirt paths through a canopy of trees that wind through rocky and root covered pathways.

 There are two paths to chose from, the difficult and the easy.
 We took the easy way up, and difficult back.
 Neither was extremely difficult, the hike for either is under 20 minutes.